krawaller/krawaller.github.io/_source/files/posts/refluxrefinement.md

 Looking at the source code got me thinking - why couldn't the mixin provide the `componentDidMount` call too?
 Well, that's where the call to `listenTo` happens, which needs a reference to the listenable and some callbacks.

 So how about we give those to a factory instead, which then bakes out a mixin for us?
-After several iterations and thoughtful input from Reflux creator Michael, we now have a mixin factory which imports the listening functionality and sets up the listener to the given listenable.
+After several iterations and thoughtful input from Reflux creator Mikael, we now have a mixin factory which imports the listening functionality and sets up the listener to the given listenable.

 This means that this verbose Reflux version that lost to Flux...